 Mode of Transmission

 White-nose syndrome (WNS) is transmitted through contact between individual bats, which causes the fungus to spread rapidly.
 The fungus mainly attacks exposed portions of the skin such as the muzzle, ears and wings of bats.
+WNS is spreading at an impressive speed of about 200 km per year.
 The swarming behavior adopted by bats in the fall is one way WNS can be transmitted between populations.
 Moreover, as some species hibernate away from swarming sites, this could also influence the spread of the infection.
-WNS is spreading at an impressive speed of about 230 km per year.
-It can also be spread by humans who visit contaminated sites and enter into non-contaminated sites.
+The disease also may be spread by bat species carriers of the fungus that do not develop the disease, including silver-haired bats and big brown bats.
+Finally, the fungus, can also be spread by humans who visit contaminated sites and enter into non-contaminated sites.
 It is suspected that humans introduced the fungus into North America, after visiting an infected European site.

 White-Nose Syndrome was discovered by the New York State Department of Environmental Conservation during the winter of 2006-2007.
 Since March 2008, biologists and cavers have documented thousands of infected or dead bats.
 Unfortunately, the spread of the fungus continues to expand each year, increasing the area affected, and the number of endangered bats.